 Principal Physiotherapist & ProPhysio+ Director

-Leki graduated from The Melbourne University in 2007 and during his course was exposed to many different clinical situations at leading Melbourne hospitals and private practices.
+Leki graduated from The University of Melbourne in 2007 and during his course was exposed to many different clinical situations at leading Melbourne hospitals and private practices.

 Leki has developed a keen interest in sports physiotherapy particularly in the biomechanics of the lower limb (hip-knee-ankle-foot complex), sports rehabilitation and strength and conditioning principles.